Who is Tom Walker? Meet the Love Island series 5 contestant and model

 For a minute there it was looking like we were going to have another love triangle on our hands, but then Elma was voted off the island, meaning Maura might have Tom all to herself after all.

-However, she rather openly pied him off when he tried to be a little more forward with her – leaving Tom potentially vulnerable.
+However, she rather openly pied him off when he tried to be a little more forward with her.

+But it wasn’t just over for Tom just yet, who won Maura back (very briefly) when he kissed her on the terrace – before well and truly putting his foot in it with her.

+Tom was very much put in his place by Maura after making THAT comment… #LoveIsland pic.twitter.com/7ROHSlzBp8

 Love Island 2019: meet the contestants